tgirke/GEN242-2021/content/en/tutorials/scrnaseq/scRNAseq.md

 (Donaldson and Donaldson 2010), [FIt-SNE](https://github.com/KlugerLab/FIt-SNE)
 (Linderman et al. 2019), and [UMAP](https://cran.r-project.org/web/packages/umap/index.html)
 (McInnes, Healy, and Melville 2018).
-In addition, some packages, such as the Bioconductor [scater](https://bioconductor.org/packages/release/bioc/vignettes/scater/inst/doc/overview.html) package, provide access to a wide range of embedding methods that can be conveniently and uniformly applied to Bioconductor’s S4 object class called [`SingleCellExperiment`](https://bioconductor.org/packages/3.12/bioc/html/SingleCellExperiment.html) for handling scRNA-Seq data (Senabouth et al. 2019; Amezquita et al. 2020).
-The performance of the different embedding methods for scRNA-Seq data has been intesively tested by several studies, including Sun et al. (2019; 2020).
+In addition, some packages such as Bioconductor’s [scater](https://bioconductor.org/packages/release/bioc/vignettes/scater/inst/doc/overview.html) package provide access to a wide range of embedding methods that can be conveniently and uniformly applied to Bioconductor’s S4 object class called [`SingleCellExperiment`](https://bioconductor.org/packages/3.12/bioc/html/SingleCellExperiment.html) for handling scRNA-Seq data (Senabouth et al. 2019; Amezquita et al. 2020).
+The performance of the different embedding methods for scRNA-Seq data has been intensively tested by several studies, including Sun et al. (2019; 2020).

-For illustration purposes, the following example code first applies several widely used embedding methods to a bulk RNA-Seq data set (Howard et al. 2013), and then to a much more complex scRNA-Seq data set (Aztekin et al. 2019) obtained from the [`scRNAseq`](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html)
+For illustration purposes, the following example code first applies four widely used embedding methods to a bulk RNA-Seq data set (Howard et al. 2013), and then to a much more complex scRNA-Seq data set (Aztekin et al. 2019) obtained from the [`scRNAseq`](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html)